jyalim/myconfig/README.md

     $ bash install.bash

 from the cloned directory.
-This will unpack the tarball, configuration\_files.tar.gz into the user's home directory.
+This will copy over the subtree in hellabyte_dotfiles into the installer's home directory.
+Running

+    $ bash install.bash 1

+will force the copy and overwrite existing files.
+Note that anything other than 1 in that first position (excluding a blank) will result in an error.

 Current Conf Files/Directories
 ==============================

-* .aspell.en.prepl
 * .bash\_profile
 * .bashrc
 * .dircolors